 How should I use this medicine?

 Take this medicine by mouth.
 Follow the directions on the prescription label.
-To prepare the suspension, empty the contents of the packet into a container with 1 tablespoon (15 ml) of water.
-Stir the mixture, and let it stand for 2 to 3 minutes to thicken.
-Once thickened, stir the mixture and drink it.
-You must drink the prepared suspension within 30 minutes of preparation.
+Empty the contents of 1 packet into a container of water.
+The package your medicine comes in will tell you how much water to use.
+Stir gently and allow 2 to 3 minutes to thicken.
+Stir again and drink the medicine.
+Drink it within 30 minutes after mixing.
+If any medicine remains after drinking, add more water, stir, and drink at once.
 Take this medicine at least 1 hour before meals.
 Take your medicine at regular intervals.
 Do not take it more often than directed.
 Do not stop taking except on your doctor's advice.

 Talk to your pediatrician regarding the use of this medicine in children.
 While this drug may be prescribed for children as young as 1 month for selected conditions, precautions do apply.